 Table of Contents

-- Requirements need to Connect Google Domain to Namecheap Server.
+- Requirements need to point Google Domain to Namecheap Server.

 - Step 1 – Log in to your Google Domain Account and update the DNS settings in the Custom name servers section.